 The Varroa mite is associated only with honey bees.

-Scroll down the page to read about pollen mites attacking mason bees.
+Scroll down my page about mason bees to read about pollen mites attacking a mason bee host.

 I get many emails asking me about how to remove a bee from a spider web.
 It's controversial, but I provide advice here.